Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 ##Data requirements
 * Street data for the area covered by your transit system, preferably data including pedestrian attributes.
 * A valid GTFS dataset.
 If your GTFS dataset has blank values for arrival_time and departure_time in stop_times.txt, you will not be able to run this tool.
+You can download and use the [Interpolate Blank Stop Times] (http://www.arcgis.com/home/item.html?id=040da6b55503489b90fa51eea6483932) tool to estimate blank arrival_time and departure_time values for your dataset if you still want to use it.

 ## If you have never used Network Analyst before
 Network Analyst is a powerful and complex ArcGIS extension.
 The procedure described in this document and the analyses you will likely want to run when you have completed it involve advanced Network Analyst functionality.
 If you have never used Network Analyst before or need a refresher, please work through the [Network Analyst online tutorials] (http://desktop.arcgis.com/en/desktop/latest/guide-books/extensions/network-analyst/about-the-network-analyst-tutorial-exercises.htm) before attempting to use *Add GTFS to a Network Dataset*.